Diversion of opioid drugs

 What Can At-Home Care Patients Do to Responsibly Dispose of Unused or Expired Medications?

-• Locate all medications in your household and ensure that they are securely stored.
+• Locate all medications in your household and ensure they are securely stored.
 All lids should be tightly secured on bottles, away from the reach of children and pets, etc.

 • Conduct an inventory of the medications and identify which are unwanted and have expired dates.